Mikejo5000/vsts-docs-pr/docs/test/continuous-testing/getting-started/continuous-test-selenium.md

    **Add** then **New Project** and then
    **Unit Test Project**.

-   For more details, see: [Get started with developer testing tools](../../developer-testing/getting-started/getting-started-with-developer-testing.md).
+   For more details, see: [Get started with unit testing](https://docs.microsoft.com/visualstudio/test/getting-started-with-unit-testing).

 1. After the project is created, you must add the Selenium and browser driver references used by the browser to